 Your are looking at a specific version for this piece of software.
 There might be more recent releases.
-Check the
+Check the game's main page

-A patch by Virtuous Flame to prevent the PS Vita Content Manager Assistant from connecting to the internet.
+Open CMA is a patch by Virtuous Flame to prevent the PS Vita Content Manager Assistant from connecting to the internet.

-The PS Vita comes with a system to copy save files that requires you to be connected permanently to the internet.
+The PS Vita comes with a Content Manager Assistant to copy save files that requires you to be connected permanently to the internet.
 This system is here to force you to update the Vita when a new version is available.
 In addition, it might be inconvenient for you to be constantly connected when you want to copy your files from and to the Vita.
 This patch is here to help you with this situation

 - extract the archive in your CMA folder (program files/Sony/Content Manager Assistant by default)